Innovative forensic service will help protect animals

 Dr Stoll, Lead Forensic Veterinary Pathologist at the University of Surrey and Operations Director at ArroGen Veterinary Forensics, said:

-“A key objective is to help investigators increase the success rate in the prosecution of individuals who commit crimes against animals.
+“A key objective is to provide the court with robust forensic science in cases of individuals who are accused of committing crimes against or involving animals.
 We are working closely with the RSPCA and UK police forces to optimise the scientific evidence that could form the missing link in their investigations.

 ‘’Another objective of the collaboration is to develop a strong social justice agenda with the aim of disrupting crime patterns.
 It is becoming increasingly well documented that animal cruelty can be used as a component part of domestic violence and there is a growing body of evidence to indicate that people who harm animals are more likely to abuse humans.
 We want to work with agencies to address the progression of animal to human criminal behaviour.’’